fatih/vim-go-tutorial/README.md

 In our `Edit it` section I've mentioned a tool called `motion`, which is a custom built tool just for vim-go. `motion` has other capabilities as well.
-`motion` parses your Go package and thus has a great undersanding of all declarations.
-We can take advantage of this feature for jumpting between declarations.
+`motion` parses your Go package and thus has a great understanding of all declarations.
+We can take advantage of this feature for jumping between declarations.
 There are two commands, which are not available until you install a certain plugin.
 The commands are: